7 DIY Make-Up Remover Alternatives

 Coconut oil is so amazing that it has definitely earned a place in every pantry and on every makeup desk.
 If there is a single person that doesn't have any of this on hand, it's time to pick some up.
 It's awesome if you're wondering how to remove waterproof eyeliner.

 To use coconut oil, simply wipe a little bit of coconut oil onto the skin.
-Smear it in, and then wipe it away with a cotton swab, old washcloth or cotton ball.
-Keep in mind that the eye makeup will come off when the coconut oil is wiped off, so it's better not to use the hands.
+Smear it in, and then wipe it away with a cotton swab, old washcloth, or cotton ball.
+Keep in mind that the eye makeup will come off when the coconut oil is wiped off, so it's better not to use your hands.

-To use it anyway, make sure to use gentle swiping motions instead of rubbing the area of skin to avoid redness and irritation.
+To use it for makeup removal, make sure to use gentle swiping motions instead of rubbing the area of skin to avoid redness and irritation.

-Almost everyone has milk in their fridge, and most people have almond oil, which makes this one great for a pinch when running to the store just isn't going to be possible.
+Almost everyone has milk in their fridge, and most people have almond oil, which makes this one great for a pinch when running to the store just isn't possible.

-Instead of figuring out how to wear a head scarf, use a spoonful of almond oil and a normal sized bowl full of milk.
+To use this DIY makeup removal idea, pour a spoonful of almond oil in a standard-sized bowl full of milk.
 Stir the two ingredients together, and apply the mixture liberally over the face.

 Layers of foundation and concealer will wash away with the milk and almond oil.